kjk2010/AmpliPi-Touchscreen-Keypad/README.md

 ![alt text](https://github.com/kjk2010/AmpliPi-Touchscreen-Keypad/blob/main/docs/ESP32-to-TFT-pin-assignment.jpg?raw=true)

 4. Upload to ESP32
-5. Upload Filesystem Image to ESP32 (this uploads files in the data folder to the ESP32's file system)
+5. Upload Filesystem Image to ESP32 (this uploads the files in the data folder to the ESP32's file system)

+Note: Some screens can't be reliably powered via the board's 3.3v pins and instead should be powered from 5v or an external power source.

 #### To do items
 - [x] Add WifiManager to configure Wifi AP settings, and move Wifi settings to config file